Castelnuovo-Mumford Regularity and Computing the de Rham Cohomology of Smooth Projective Varieties: Abstract

 \section{Abstract}

 We describe a parallel polynomial time algorithm for computing the topological Betti numbers of a smooth complex projective variety $X$.
 It is the first single exponential time algorithm for computing the Betti numbers of a significant class of complex varieties of arbitrary dimension.
 Our main theoretical result is that the Castelnuovo-Mumford regularity of the sheaf of differential $p$-forms on $X$ is bounded by~$p(em+1)D$, where $e$, $m$, and $D$ are the maximal codimension, dimension, and degree, respectively, of all irreducible components of $X$.
 It follows that, for a union $V$ of generic hyperplane sections in $X$, the algebraic de Rham cohomology of $X\setminus V$ is described by differential forms with poles along $V$ of single exponential order.
-This yields a similar description of the de Rham cohomology of $X$, which allows its efficient computation.
+By covering $X$ with sets of this type and using a \v{C}ech process, this yields a similar description of the de Rham cohomology of~$X$, which allows its efficient computation.
 Furthermore, we give a parallel polynomial time algorithm for testing whether a projective variety is smooth.